chaitnayabasava/Machine-Learning-Engineer-Nanodegree/Project 2 - Plagiarism Detection/README.md

-# Plagiarism Project, Machine Learning Deployment
+# Project 2 - Plagiarism Project, Machine Learning Deployment

 This is the second project of the Udacity Machine Learning Engineer Nanodegree program.
 Goal of the project is to build, train and dedploy a plagiarism detector in Amazon SageMaker using custom features and models.